Analysis | The Law and Lore Behind ‘Packing’ the U.S. Supreme Court

 3. Would Democrats really expand the court?

-Biden has said he’s “not a fan of court packing,” and without him in the White House and on board, the idea won’t go anywhere.
-(He has suggested he might elaborate on his thoughts on the issue before the Nov.
-3 election.)
+Biden has said he’s “not a fan of court packing.”
+He said that if elected, he would establish a bipartisan commission to study reforms to the U.S. court system, which he said is “getting out of whack.”
+Without him in the White House and on board, expanding the court won’t go anywhere.
 History suggests there’s good reason for Biden to be cautious.
 In 1937, President Franklin D. Roosevelt, a Democrat, proposed expanding the size of the court due to resistance to his policies by a conservative majority.
 He faced opposition within his own party and additional seats weren’t added, but his efforts were credited with persuading one of the conservative justices to break ranks and vote in favor of a state minimum-wage law.
 That has gone down in history as the “switch in time that saved nine” -- meaning, the nine-member size of the court.

 4. Why now?